-The Love Plays programme has been launched in response to a global need for the children to develop mentally and physically through outdoor play, the growing need for playful and practical application of STEM in school education, the importance of play for childhood development and creativity among children and lastly the strong interest the younger generation have in global sustainability issues when they are informed of them.
+The Love Plays programme has been launched in response to a global need for the children to develop mentally and physically through outdoor play, the growing need for playful and practical application of STEAM in school education and lastly a strong need to cultivate the next generations passion for global sustainability issues.
 As a result of the Love Plays programme, community tailored play areas are creatively designed with school aged children and sustainably built in disadvantaged areas where children require a safe area to play.

-The programme was initially piloted with Bristol school children in 2015 and resulted in the creation of a Congo themed,sustainable built play area in Bristol Zoo, wild place project.
+The programme was initially piloted with Atkins with Bristol school children in 2015 and resulted in the creation of a Congo themed, sustainable built play area in Bristol Zoo, wild place project.
 Since 2015, we have partnered with over 9 schools and STEAM based businesses to empower children to design and play and provided play areas to over 3000 children.
 However, this is not enough, we want to collaborate with more businesses and schools to enable even more children to thrive through play.

 Children in Love Plays STEAM workshop in Baraa, Tanzania